Although they’re all designed to catch menstrual blood, menstrual cups can take a variety of forms.

-Menstrual cups are often equipped with a stem, ball or ring, grooves along the sides towards the bottom, as well as small air holes, all of which are designed to make it easier to put in and take out.
+Menstrual cups are usually equipped with a stem, ball, or ring, grip rings along the sides towards the bottom, as well as small air holes, all of which designed to make it easier to insert and remove.

-Medical grade silicone is a type of silicone which has been developed for safe use in contact with living tissue, a property known as bio-compatibility.
+Medical-grade silicone is a type of silicone that has been developed for safe use in contact with living tissue, a property known as bio-compatibility.

 Most people should be familiar with silicone in some form or another.

 I’m going to go out on a limb and say thermoplastic elastomers is a lesser-known material than silicone.

 Latex is a liquid material extracted from a tree, but the word latex also refers to the natural rubber produced from this extract.

 We’ll be diving deeper into this subject in a future article, but all you need to know for now is that these are the three most common materials used in the manufacturing of menstrual cups.